syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### snapSettings.snapAngle `Number`
 {:#members:snapsettings-snapangle}

-The Angle by which the object to be snapped
+Defines the angle by which the object needs to be snapped

 #### Default Value